candyline/SFU_Coffee_Buddies/README.md

 -------------------------------------------------------------------------------------
 ## Go into the directory that contains the cartfile which should be the SFU Coffee Buddies directory ##

-     - carthage update --platform iOS --no-use-binaries
+     - carthage update --platform iOS,macosx --no-use-binaries

 and will fix the module compile version error